KishanBapodra/3D-Modelling-Animation/Render/Readme.md

 ### Models created

 The four main models I have created are:
 1.  **Human like Robot (Wall-F)** --> Complex robot.
-For the face, arms and legs I have used the mirror modifier since the robot is symmetrical and has a lot of details, saving time.
-The arms and neck are created using an array modifier.
+For the robot model I have used the mirror modifier since a lot of the robot parts are symmetrical and has a lot of details, saving time not recreating or duplicating each part.
+First I worked on the Head of the robot.
+Added the screen next by inseting select faces.
+Worked on the headphone speakers next by extruding and scaling down all the way out.
+Then created the headband joining the headphones.
+Then moved on to creading the body which was a simple cylinder.
+Created some loop cuts and changed scaling to make it look chubby.
+Worked on the neck and arms next which were created by using circle and extruding them and adding array modifier.
+For the legs Finished off with duplicating neck circle without the array modifier, scaling it up and duplicating some faces in the screen to create eyes and mouth.
 2.  **UFO** --> Used simple UV spheres and added subdivision modifers and smooth shading.
 To create the UFO look I used proportional editing and raised the center of UFO.
 Also used UV spheres to create models for the light of UFO.
 3.  **Simple Robot (Wall-B)** --> Simple model of a pyramid-shaped robot with a lot of loop cuts, robot model is inspired from the show love,death + robots.
 I have made a small UV sphere with a centre made of white color material to emulate a camera as an eye for the robot.
 4.  **Cactus** --> Simple cactus model made by extruding and duplicating the base cylinder shape.